AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-authentication-content-fragments.md

 ## Retrieving an Access Token for use by a Third Party Service {#retrieving-access-token-third-party-service}

-To retrieve an Access Token for use by a third party service, it helps to first understand how the access token is generated:
+To retrieve an Access Token, for use by a third party service, it helps to first understand how the access token is generated:

 * [Service Credentials are generated, based on a JSON Web Token (JWT)](#creating-service-credentials-json-web-token).
 * This is used to [generate the Access Token](#creating-access-token).